JesperWestell/CS221-Crazy-Eights/README.md

 #evaluate.py
 Contains code capable of running multiple games, and evaluate the results.
-Can be called from the terminal, or run from run.py.
+Can be called from the terminal, or run from run.py, if you don't want to add arguments to the call.

 #run.py
-Script used to call on evaluate.py without using the terminal
+Script used to call on evaluate.py with predefined arguments.

 #crazy_eights_game.py
 Contains the classes CrazyEightsGame, GameState, Observer, together with code